 - Money Transmitter Company License Annual Attestation (Renewal)

-Information about annual attestation (renewal) for 2017.
+Information about annual attestation (renewal).

 - Applications and Forms

 Applications and forms for Washington Money Transmitters and Currency Exchangers.

 - Authorized Delegates

 All Money Transmitter and Currency Exchangers must report their authorized delegate additions, deletions, and changes through the NMLS system.
 Payments for these changes are made through the NMLS system as well.

 - Fees Clarification

 A key element to a successful application submission is submitting the correct fees.
 A shortage of fees can create a delay in processing.
 Read our information about fees.

 How to transfer files to DFI using BOX.com.